quixio/quix-docs/docs/platform/glossary.md

 In addition to the Quix Streams client library, there are several APIs that you can use with Quix.
 See the [API landing page](../apis/index.md).

+## Application

+A set of code in Quix Platform that can be edited, compiled, run, and deployed as one Docker image (configured using a `dockerfile`).

+Applications in Quix Platform exist inside the Git branch associated with an [environment](#environment), and are therefore fully version controlled.
+You can also tag your code as an easy way to manage deployments.

 ## Binary data

 Quix also supports any binary blob data.